fxbriol/fxbriol.github.io/_pages/PN.md

 <br>

-I have also contributed a number of novel methodologies to improve the scalability and accuracy of the method.
+I have also contributed a number of novel algorithms to improve the scalability and accuracy of the method.
 For example, one of the main questions from a computational viewpoint is where to evaluate the integrand to obtain the best accuracy and uncertainty quantification.
+Two separate approaches can be found in the papers below:

 * ***Briol, F-X.***, Oates, C. J., Girolami, M. & Osborne, M. A. (2015). *Frank-Wolfe Bayesian Quadrature: probabilistic integration with theoretical guarantees*.
 Advances In Neural Information Processing Systems (NIPS), 1162-1170. [(***Preprint***)](https://arxiv.org/abs/1506.02681) [(***Conference***)](https://papers.nips.cc/paper/5749-frank-wolfe-bayesian-quadrature-probabilistic-integration-with-theoretical-guarantees)

 * ***Briol, F-X.***, Oates, C. J., Cockayne, J., Chen, W. Y. & Girolami, M. (2017). *On the sampling problem for kernel quadrature*.
 Proceedings of the 34th International Conference on Machine Learning, PMLR 70:586-595. [(***Conference***)](http://proceedings.mlr.press/v70/briol17a.html) [(***Preprint***)](https://arxiv.org/abs/1706.03369)

-On the modelling side, I have also extended the approach to use alternatives to standard Gaussian process regression, including through the use of tree-based models and multi-output Gaussian processes:
+On the modelling side, I have also extended the approach to use alternatives to standard Gaussian process regression, including through the use of tree-based models, Dirichlet processes and multi-output Gaussian processes:

 * Xi, X., ***Briol, F-X.*** & Girolami, M. (2018). *Bayesian quadrature for multiple related integrals*.
 International Conference on Machine Learning, PMLR 80:5369-5378. [(***Conference***)](http://proceedings.mlr.press/v80/xi18a.html) [(***Preprint***)](https://arxiv.org/abs/1801.04153)